About the Journal

 Open Access Policy

-Revista Letras adheres to the philosophy of open access to scientific literature, allowing download, distribution, copy and print of its material without restrictions, thus ensuring the fulfillment of two fundamental objectives:
+Letras adheres to the philosophy of open access to scientific literature, allowing download, distribution, copy and print of its material without restrictions, thus ensuring the fulfillment of two fundamental objectives:

-- Unrestricted access to information, without economic, legal or technical barriers
+- Unrestricted access to information, without economic, legal or technical barriers.

-- High visibility and impact of the institution and its researchers
+- High visibility and impact of the institution and its researchers.

-Eethics and Malpractice Statement
+Ethics and Malpractice Statement

-Journal of Letras adheres to the Ethics and Malpractice Statement established by the Committee on Publication Ethics (COPE).
+Letras adheres to the Ethics and Malpractice Statement established by the Committee on Publication Ethics (COPE).
 According to this Code, editors are responsible for all the content published in their journal and, therefore, they commit to:

 • Strive to meet the needs of your readers and authors.